3 Reasons Every Aspiring Actor Must Learn to Code

 There are many computer languages one can learn, but I am speaking specifically about HTML, CSS & jQuery.
 They are key languages in building websites and web applications.
 The great thing is, they’re quite easy to learn; within a couple months of dedicated effort, one could already be applying those skills.

-Now, let me explain why actors must learn how to code in these languages.
+Now, let me give you 3 solid reasons actors must learn how to code in these languages.

 If you have a working knowledge of HTML & CSS, you can bypass those free website services, where everybody’s website looks and behaves the same, and code your own custom website the way you want it.
 This is an incredible benefit for actors, because by having your own website where your resume, showreel and contact information can be easily found online, you will stand out from the thousands of other actors competing for the attention of talent agencies, artistic directors, theatre companies, etc.